Stolpersteine

 The Stumbling Stones are financed by sponsors.
 The city of Chemnitz is responsible for the civil engineering work and organisational services.

-moreAll Stumbling Stones in Chemnitz
+Stumbling Stones in Chemnitz

-Previous Stumbling Stones laid in Chemnitz:
+Previous Stumbling Stone Layings in Chemnitz

 Project organiser